Schrompf/sniis/README.md

 SNIIS is not maintained here anymore because github chose to be assholes.
+Ok, I still occasionally maintain it.

 # sniis
 Simple Non-Intrusive Input System